ericfortis/mockaton/README.md

   })
 }
 ```
-The key is just a label used for selecting a particular cookie in the dashboard.

-`jwtCookie` has a hardcoded header and signature.
-In other
-words, it’s useful if you only care about its payload.

 ## `Config.extraHeaders`
 They are applied last, right before ending the response.
-In other words, they
+In other words, they can overwrite the `Content-Type`.
+Note
-can overwrite the `Content-Type`.
-The header name goes in even indices.
+that it's an array and the header name goes in even indices.

 ```js
 Config.extraHeaders = [